 I collect a lot of travel photos.
 In fact, I’ve taken over 60,000 photos in the last 3 years!
 I have a solid system for backing up my travel photos already, and I wanted to expand on how useful Amazon Photos can be for you!

-Amazon Prime Photos is available on your existing Amazon Prime membership.
+Amazon Photos is available on your existing Amazon Prime membership.
 It provides web, desktop and mobile access to all of your photos.
 With your Prime membership, you get unlimited photo storage and 5GB of video storage.
 If you don’t have Amazon Prime, sign up for free.